 I, of course, have no problem with interethnic relationships, so long as people go into them with their eyes open.
 Have your eyes open both about human nature and about your potential mates’ culture specifically.
 You want to be very sure this person thinks critically, not just about culture, but about themselves.
 Their sense of honor must be so that they would not break it just because someone is from a different culture.
 If they treat you in any way less than they would treat women of their own culture, confront them about it.
 If they don’t take responsibility for it, get out before it gets worse.

-Now, let’s talk about you, the woman in this situation.
+Now, let’s talk about the “white” woman in dating an African or African American man.
 Check yourself.
-Are your relationship problems because of his anomie or yours?
 Did you go into the relationship expecting or demanding different things from your man because he is from a certain culture?
 Are these things based on truths about his culture and how men within it are generally raised, or are they based on ideas and rumors you got from a different source?
 Are you sure that you understand crucial cultural differences?

 Now the big question…What will happen if something goes wrong?